Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Grant No. DE-SC0019469.
 J.K.F. was also supported by the McDevitt bequest at Georgetown.
 We acknowledge use of the IBM Q for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.
 Access to the IBM Q Network was obtained through the IBM Q Hub at NC State.
 We acknowledge the use of the QISKIT software package~\cite{qiskit2019} for performing the quantum simulations.
 The authors also thank Sonika Johri for insightful comments and Akhil Francis for some technical expertise.
+The codes and data are available at \href{https://datadryad.org/stash/share/TeNf4pRWHHIGmxlb0HZyuNBRWjizViBVWqMuTrYRcFA}{https://doi.org/10.5061/dryad.0zpc866vk}.